Achal-Aggarwal/workerbee/README.md

 When requirements gets complex and hive query could not handle it, writing map reduce program is a good option.
 But to read data and construct objects on which operations could be performed, knowledge of raw format or schema of the table is needed.
 Workerbee take care of this requirement, by extending Row of a table its behaviour could be extended.

 ### Supported Hive version
-Currently workerbee supports hive version 0.13, query builder doesn’t support everything that is in it, yet.
+Currently workerbee supports hive version 0.13, but query builder doesn’t support everything that is in it, yet.

 ### Example scenario
 With baseball statistics like bats man name, runs scored, the year for years 1871 - 2011, find the player with the highest runs for each year.